The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 Wolfe Research gave a rating of “Underperform” to WU, setting the target price at $17 in the report published on July 20th of the previous year.

-During the last 5 trading sessions, WU fell by -6.87%, which changed the moving average for the period of 200-days by -41.25% in comparison to the 20-day moving average, which settled at $12.34.
-In addition, The Western Union Company saw -23.02% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WU rose by +0.37%, which changed the moving average for the period of 200-days by -38.58% in comparison to the 20-day moving average, which settled at $11.79.
+In addition, The Western Union Company saw -21.50% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading